pcmillerAcme/docs/source/Standard QR Codes.rst

    <br />

-Non-animated Codes
+Standard QR Codes
-##################
+#################

 Sometimes folks want to use ACME's API to generate standard QR codes that are not animated.
 Why?
-Several features such as color control, transparency, stenciling, anti-aliasing, rotation, and resolution are more controllable than other online standard (non-animated) code generation services.
+Several features such as color control, tile shape, transparency, stenciling, anti-aliasing, rotation, and resolution are more controllable than other online standard (non-animated) QR code generation services.

 Also, standard QR Codes are free.

 (Within reasonable request volume limitations)

-To clarify: Though encoded messages are wrapped in free use demo mode *for animations*, static (non-animated) code embedded messages are not wrapped, and have the direct original message embedded in the code.
+To clarify: Though encoded messages are wrapped in free use demo mode *for animations*, standard QR code embedded messages are not wrapped, and have the direct original message embedded in the code.
 In other words, animated QR codes are paywalled, while standard, non-animated, QR codes are completely free and without message wrapping.

+Click `here <./new.html>`_ to see all the options for QR code generation, in particular people like to use the `pixelType <./new.html#pixeltype>`_ argument to customize the code tile shapes of standard QR Codes.

 There are two methods to getting free standard QR codes form ACME's API: